Jaleed96/Marina-Cafe-Website/README.md

-This website was designed by Jaleed Ur Rehman and Danny Jeong for COMP 1536 using HTML, CSS, and Bootstrap.
+This website was designed by Jaleed Ur Rehman and Danny Jeong for COMP 1536 using HTML, CSS, Bootstrap, and jQuery.